UW Huskies use unrelenting running game to overcome special teams mistakes and top Oregon State

 And in the closing moments, the Huskies again cashed in.
 On third-and-18 from the Oregon State 24-yard line, Morris scrambled for 14 yards, and Beavers safety Kitan Oladapo was called for targeting — thus extending the drive.
 After three consecutive running plays went for nothing, Peyton Henry nailed a 23-yard chip shot to extend the Washington lead to 27-21.

 With their backs against the wall, the Beavers attempted to mount a go-ahead drive.
-But Turner intercepted a tipped pass on fourth-and-five to put it away.
+But Turner intercepted a pass that bounced off the helmet of OSU right guard Nous Keobounnam on fourth-and-five to put it away.

 UW’s performance on Saturday was not pretty — particularly on special teams.
 Besides the blocked put, the Huskies also allowed kickoff returns of 42 and 43 yards and Henry blew a 28-yard field goal.
 They managed just three measly points in the second half.